 Program Description & Goals

-The goal of the Pediatric Critical Care Medicine fellowship program is to train fellows to become the future generation of critical care physicians who will provide skilled clinical care to critically ill and injured children, advance the science through research and innovation, and develop skills to educate other physicians and health care providers.
-The program trains physicians who will serve as future leaders in the field of Pediatric Critical Care Medicine.
+The mission of Phoenix Children's Hospital Medicine Fellowship is to train fellows to become the future generation of pediatric hospitalists who will provide skilled clinical care to acutely ill and injured hospitalized children, enhance the performance of the hospital and health care system, generate new knowledge for the field through research and innovation, and develop skills to educate other physicians and health care providers.
+The program hopes to train physicians who will serve as future leaders in the field of Pediatric Hospital Medicine.

 Practice-Based Learning and Improvement